dharmac809-ui/ZugangTest/McTreya.md

 ### McTreya

-Hidden in the shadows of Sanskrit: Gṛdhrakūṭa गृध्रकूट, somebhuti whispers: Mara rules your world....
-Buddha showed the way to liberation from Mara, and you instead kiss Mara's ass....
+Hidden in the shadows of Sanskrit: Gṛdhrakūṭa गृध्रकूट, Sumbhuti whispers: Mara rules your world....
+Buddha showed the way to liberation from Mara, and you instead wallow in upaya.

+----- paradox now: X-s in English means : belonging to X ('s atta (Subhuti: what atta?))

+## Vajracchedikā-s song

+1. Liberate buddha, sangha, dharma, bodhisattva, McTreya

+2. Liberate quatro satya, ocho magga, ?
+Prajñāpāramitā / Bhūmi, upaya

+3. <u>Liberate liberation</u> (bodhi svaha)

+## References

+ Khaggavisāṇasutta (only 200 horns circa 1900-anicca lost this timr)

+### Liberate Mara (postscript)

 Here is Mara's main scam, pure and simple :: block access to the 'opposition/disruptors/alternatives....''..
 Now, we call this "civilization".
 Socialists play this game up to mass murder of dissidents (Nietzche's "eternal return"...)

-Mara's second scam is "fake access"; access to imaginary/mythical/spiritual domains/dhatus; Buddhists say sunyata, parikalpa, karma, wheel of samsara, tathagatagarbha, bodhisattva, upaya, etc.  These imaginations have placebo effects!
+Mara's second scam is "fake access"; access to imaginary/mythical/spiritual domains/dhatus; Buddhists say sunyata, parikalpa, karma, wheel of samsara, tathagatagarbha, bodhisattva, upaya, etc.  These imaginations have placebo effects! (also at the social level and religious artifacts)

 However, the old texts and myths are full of Gautama **Buddha's** tricks: